suchialex/CINS3002-HW04/instructions.md

   - Inside employee_operations() in the appropriate elif block,
   - Modify the lookup_employee() call - we are now passing TWO arguments, the list obtained earlier and the employee id from the above step, in that order
   - Store the returned values in TWO variables - choose names for these variables
+  - You may delete the if block and the print `Employee Not Found` statement (we are doing this inside the lookup function)
   - 📜Test your code by entering an employee ID that exists and an employee ID that doesn't exist
 </details>